DevOluwapelumi/MY-PORTFOLIO-SITE/README.md

 Projects or Work Samples: The core of a portfolio is the display of actual projects, pieces of work, or examples that demonstrate the individual's skills and achievements.
 These can include art pieces, design projects, coding projects, writing samples, and more.

-Descriptions and Context: Each project is accompanied by a description that provides context, explains the goals, challenges, and solutions, and highlights the individual's role in the project.
+Descriptions and Context: Each project is accompanied by a description that provides context, explain the goals, challenges, and solutions, and highlights the individual's role in the project.

 Visuals and Multimedia: Portfolios often include images, videos, and interactive elements to showcase the work more vividly.
 These visuals help visitors understand the quality and scope of the projects.